Introduction: Make Bath-Times More Fun! - Building Bricks on Your Bathroom Tiles

 As a new parent, I'm still just muddling through and finding what works and what doesn't.
 My son, as wonderful as he is, was reluctant to have baths, but we've thought up ways to make bath-times as fun as any other playtime...

 ...so I thought to bring a well-known building block to our bathroom - but make it go vertical!
+So many rooms in our homes we give a decor makeover to, but why not the bathroom, for kids?

 I thought this was a fun 'multi-disciplinary' use of taking a building block that is usually ground-level, and dry, and taking it to be used with water, and going up and off the wall.